Karthik1224/SunbaseAssignment/README.md

 Spring Boot : 3.3.2
 Frontend : Visual code editor
 Backend : Eclipse/Intellij
-In Application properties use your database credentails Have to make sure that both applications are up and running.
+Backend : In Application properties use your database credentails , in web configuration use your frontend url Have to make sure that both applications are up and running.
 To go from current page to login page, just refresh